Global regulatory requirements guide.

 There isn’t a single global entity that governs all international trade.
 Instead, compliance involves a mix of international organizations and national government agencies.
 Groups like the World Trade Organization (WTO) and the International Organization for Standardization (ISO) set broad guidelines and standards that many countries adopt.
 However, the real gatekeepers are the regulatory bodies within each country.
 If you’re a U.S. company, you’re familiar with the FDA.
 When you plan to sell abroad, you must also understand and follow the foreign rules set by their equivalent agencies, whether it’s the European Medicines Agency (EMA) or Health Canada.

-Global Standards to Know
+Essential Global Standards You Need to Know

 Beyond mandatory laws, there are global standards that act as a benchmark for quality and safety.
 Following these isn’t just about checking a box; it’s a smart business strategy that shows your commitment to excellence and can open doors to new markets.
 Standards for product quality and safety can vary dramatically by industry and country.
 For instance, the standards for a dietary supplement in Japan are different from those in the U.S. Meeting these standards often involves rigorous testing, clear documentation, and transparent processes, all of which help build a strong, trustworthy brand reputation no matter where you do business.